“and so the spirit of a big river (and the RHÔNE river was always one of myRainer Maria RILKE to Marie von THURN und TAXIS, 1921

 The #CARTEBLANCHE is a concert besides the general festival theme, lightening an opposite, supplement or joining aspect to the festival.
 It showcased exceptional artists as Swiss baritone Äneas HUMM and renowned pianist Hartmut HÖLL in 2018, an outstanding recital with Swiss soprano Rachel HARNISCH and german pianist Jan Philip SCHULZE in 2019.
 2020 there will be presented a reloaded version of the french group LES SIX celebrating their 100th birthday.

-The 2019 newly launched summer concert sets a focus on SWISS COMPOSERS & POETS, who are often neglected or not yet discovered.
-Featured by Franziska HEINZEN, soprano & Benjamin MEAD, piano (2019). #MUSIKALISCHESSTRAHLENMEER
+The 2019 newly launched summer concert MUSIKALISCHES STRAHLENMEER sets a focus on Swiss Composers & Poets, who are often neglected or not yet discovered.
+Featured by Franziska HEINZEN, soprano & Benjamin MEAD, piano (2019).

 Franziska HEINZEN, founder & artistic director